On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Introduction

 \item Third, as an application of the obtained results, we consider SWIPT over a complex AWGN channel, where the receiver is equipped with a rectenna in order to harvest and convert RF power into DC power.
-Taking the advantage of the small-signal approximation for rectenna's nonlinear output introduced in \cite{Clerckx_Bayguzina_2016,Clerckx_2016}, we obtain the general form of the delivered power for independent and identically distributed (iid) complex inputs in terms of system baseband parameters.
-Assuming that the receiver jointly extracts information and harvests power from the received RF signal,\footnote{We note that, leveraging the results in thermodynamics of computing, it is demonstrated that energy need not be dissipated in the decoding process.
-This is due to the reason that to perform a mathematical work, energy is not required \cite[Ch.
-5]{Feynman_1998}.
-In particular, decoders that are reversible computational devices would not dissipate any energy \cite{Landauer_1987} and electronic circuits that are almost thermodynamically reversible have been built \cite{Frank_thesis}.
-Motivated by this, we also assume that at the receiver, the decoder is able to jointly harvest power and extract information from the received RF signal.} it is shown that the delivered power at the receiver is dependent on the even-moment statistics of the channel input.
+Taking the advantage of the small-signal approximation for rectenna's nonlinear output introduced in \cite{Clerckx_Bayguzina_2016,Clerckx_2016}, we obtain the general form of the delivered power for \textit{independent and identically distributed} (iid) complex inputs in terms of system baseband parameters.
+Assuming that the receiver jointly extracts information and harvests power from the received RF signal, it is shown that the delivered power at the receiver depends on different moments of the channel input.
 Defining RP region for the considered application, we obtain two inner bounds for the RP region.
 The first inner bound is based on merely iid complex Gaussian inputs, where we show that the optimal complex Gaussian inputs are zero mean.
-We also recognize a tradeoff between transmitted information and transferred power resulting from asymmetric power allocations between Inphase and Quadrature subchannels.
-The second inner bound is based on convexifying the optimization probability space and obtaining the necessary and sufficient condition for optimality for the convexified optimization space.
-Using numerical programming, it is observed that the Numerically Obtained Input (NOI) distributions outperform their Gaussian counterparts.
+We also recognize a tradeoff between transmitted information and delivered power resulting from asymmetric power allocations between inphase and quadrature subchannels.
+The second inner bound is based on restricting the delivered power constraint and obtaining the necessary and sufficient conditions for optimality in the corresponding optimization probability space.
+Using numerical programming, it is observed that the Numerically Obtained Input distributions outperform their Gaussian counterparts.